Season 1.5- Stuxnet / Episode 8

 According to Ginter, Stuxnet must have been the result of a huge investment in time, money and expert IT programmers.

 “I developed SW for 25 years.
 I wrote software, I managed teams that wrote software—I know how much it costs to produce software.
-This worm installed clean on every machine I tried it on.
+This worm installed cleanly on every machine I tried it on.
 Everything from Windows NT up to the Windows OS of the day, all of the different variants—it installed clean and it ran clean on all of them.
-I know how hard it is to produce legitimate product that works on that wide a variety of equipment.
-My estimation is that there was at least millions of dollars spent on the worm.
+I know how hard it is to produce a legitimate product that works on that wide a variety of equipment.
+My estimation is that there were at least millions of dollars spent on the worm.
 It might have been tens of millions.”

 This last point raises another interesting question.
 If Stuxnet was so sophisticated and polished, why was it ever exposed?
 That’s not a trivial question.
 According to the media, earlier versions of Stuxnet successfully meddled with the Iranian facility for five whole years before it was ever discovered.
 Something must have gone wrong…

 It turns out that Stuxnet might have successfully remained “underground” for a long time, had it remained within the confines of the Iranian facility.
 The makers of Stuxnet had reliable intelligence regarding the computers at the facility, so Stuxnet operated without any problems.
 But at a certain point, Stuxnet began spreading to other places and other computers…a lot of other computers.

 “You know, you might ask—if the worm was that sophisticated, how did it ever get discovered?
 The people analyzing the worm have concluded they have discovered what they think is a bug.
 [LONG PAUSE] … And so this bug caused the worm to propagate.
 Instead of there being tens or hundreds of copies of the worm in the world, there grow to be at one point over a 100,000 copies.”